amimbs/underdog-rescue/README.md

 ```console
 $ git clone https://github.com/amimbs/underdog-rescue.git
 ```
-- Once the repository is finished downloading, simply index.html locally in your browser of choice.
+- Once the repository is finished downloading, simply run index.html locally in your browser of choice.

 ## Tools Used
 - HTML